 Wout Faes

-Leicester City central defender Wout Faes has brought experience from both club and international level after joining the Foxes in 2022..
+Central defender Wout Faes brought experience from both club and international level after joining the Foxes in 2022, culminating in promotion back to the Premier League at the end of the 2023/24 season.

 Profile picture for Wout Faes